mudasobwa/mudasobwa.github.io/_posts/2018-12-29-idempotent-supervision-tree.md

   - tutorial
 ---

 One of the most exciting features of [OTP](https://learnyousomeerlang.com/what-is-otp), the heart of _Erlang VM_, would be the _Supervision Tree_.
 The long-lived processes are maintained as a tree structure, containing [_Supervisors_](https://hexdocs.pm/elixir/Supervisor.html) and _Workers_.
 The latter are _leaves_ in the tree.
-We do not need to be babysitting each and every process, instead we practive [_Let It Crash_](http://verraes.net/2014/12/erlang-let-it-crash/) religion.
+We do not need to be babysitting each and every process, instead we practice [_Let It Crash_](http://verraes.net/2014/12/erlang-let-it-crash/) religion.
 If something went wrong, in most cases _we do nothing_.
 We just let the failed process crash and the supervisor will restart it gracefully.

 This is one of the best design decision I can think of.